carbonblack/cbc-syslog/README.md

 # Carbon Black Cloud Syslog Connector
 [![Codeship Status for carbonblack/cbc-syslog](https://app.codeship.com/projects/ca4a7b50-9ac7-4318-ab6f-e30bfe4dec47/status?branch=master)](https://app.codeship.com/projects/417115)

+## Breaking Changes with v1.1.0

+* Leef format logs have been rewritten to better utilize common variables and include as much information as possible
+* `cb_defense_syslog.py` has been renamed to `cbc_syslog.py`
+* Example config file and cacert have moved from the `cb-defense-syslog` folder to a `cbc-syslog` folder
+* Example cron job file has been renamed to cbc-syslog and uses the new file and folder locations

 The syslog connector lets administrators forward alert notifications and audit logs from their Carbon Black Cloud instance to local, on-premise systems, and:

 * Generates pipe-delimited syslog messages with alert metadata identified by the streaming prevention system